nscaamano/py-datagolf/README.md

 More to come...

 ## Usage
-The main usage is with the datagolf.api class.
-Authentication is simple using an api key as a parameter to the query string.
-This key is obtained from https://datagolf.com/api-access and is passed to the api object at initialization.
+Primary usage will involve the datagolf.api DgAPI class.
+Authentication is simple by providing an api key as a parameter to the query string for each request; this key can be provided in object initlization for the DgAPI class as well as the base request class; the key is obtained from https://datagolf.com/api-access.

 ```
 from datagolf.api import DgAPI